gustavoosantoos/Lagomorpha/README.md

 Library to abstract the message consumption from RabbitMQ for .NET Core.

-#### Do you want to know the name's origin?

 The rabbit comes from the family Lagomorpha.
-So, like Lagomorpha is a higher level of rabbits, this library is an abstraction for RabbitMQ. :)

 #### Usage